: North Fork 53 by Justin Bailie

 Advertisements

-For a pinot pilgrimage, head to the Willamette Valley, home to some of Oregon’s oldest vineyards.
-At Stoller Family Estate in Dayton, a turkey farm turned eco-pioneer in the wine world, you’ll find the largest contiguous vineyard in the area and the first LEED Gold Certified Winery in the world.
-Lodging ranges from country cottages to historic farmhouses, all located within walking distance to the tasting room.
-Closer to the town of McMinnville, you can soak up vineyard views and the beauty of the Oregon Coast Range from the hilltop veranda at Youngberg Hill.
-At this family-run winery and inn, cozy comforts include in-room fireplaces and a two-course gourmet breakfast.
+You’ll find many relaxing wine retreats across the state, but for a pinot pilgrimage, head to the Willamette Valley, home to some of Oregon’s oldest vineyards.
+At Stoller Family Estate in Dayton, a turkey farm turned eco-pioneer in the wine world, you’ll find the largest contiguous vineyard in the area and the first LEED Gold Certified winery in the world.
+A country cottage and two farmhouses sit within walking distance of the tasting room.
+Closer to the town of McMinnville, soak up vineyard views and the beauty of the Oregon Coast Range from the hilltop veranda at Youngberg Hill.
+At this family-run winery and inn, cozy comforts include in-room fireplaces and a gourmet breakfast.

 An ewe and her lamb stare at the camera